Nemo0men/Real-Time-ASL-Translator/ProjectReport.md

 ## Software:
 Ardunio IDE; Python Compiler (VS code), Edge Impulse, Google Collab

+## Objectives, Expected Results, Known Issues, Fixes
+We aimed to stablish an accurate live-capture detection system that would allow us to analyze ASL hand gestures contained within our database as they were being signed.
+Taking these gestures, we would track ongoing sequences of gestures and translate them into written sentences using a text generation pipeline.
+These texts could then be reformatted in an audio format to communicate an equivalent meaning to a corresponding user.

+The expected results are to have a high accuracy in recognizing official ASL sign gestures based off the input images from snapshots of live camera feed.
+These images are then expected to be translated into a coherent and highly relevant sentence with full grammatical structure and syntax.

+Several known issues are directly connected to the limitations of the hardware, where the camera equipped within the Arduino Kit is only effective to a certain range.
+The software coupled with this camera also is limited by the camera's framerate and resolution in different environments.
+Edge Impulse also has some compatability issues related to the size of the dataset used for training, where a limited amount of images to form classifications with can result in significant loss through training error.

+The fixes to these issues were not entirely effective.
+Some adjustments were made to the software behind the camera, such as adjustments made to saturation to help the model differentiate between different hand gestures.
+Changes were also made to the resolution, reaching the local memory limit of our hardware and causing the compile time for each runtime to increase dramatically.
+The metrics for accuracy on Edge Impulse showed very promising results, but in reality our dataset did not have the depth to capture predictions for all of the gestures - only high probabilities for some gestures, rather than a few ambiguous gestures that could easily be confused with other hand signs.

 ## Step 1: Image Capture (Set up Arduino IDE and GUI + collecting images for dataset)
 1. Download the Ardunio IDE and install following Ardunio packages by:
    - Open the Arduino IDE.
 Go to Tools > Board > Boards Manager....
 Search for "nano 33" in the boards manager pane.
 Install the Arduino Mbed OS Nano Boards board package.